MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Overview.md

 System does not allow posting any sales transactions for a location if it contains a registration number which has **GST Input Service Distribution** activated.

-### Following is the lists of Setups that are required to be configured.
+### Following is the lists of setups that are required to be configured.

 - Locations
 - General Ledger Setup